Services for Students with Disabilities

 To this end, RCC strives to achieve excellence in its services and to assure that its resources are delivered equitably and efficiently to all of its students.
 To learn more, please access the our Guide to Disability Services

 An IEP is designed for grades K-12; college-level documentation is needed for accommodations as you continue your education.
-Please go to http://www.edpubs.gov and search for the title: Students with Disabilities Preparing for Postsecondary Education: Know Your Rights and Responsibilities.
-The U. S. Department of Education has prepared this pamphlet to clarify the differences between high school and college.
+Please go to http://www.ed.gov/ocr/transition.html to view the pamphlet entitled Students with Disabilities Preparing for Postsecondary Education: Know Your Rights and Responsibilities prepared by the U. S. Department of Education.
+This pamphlet clarifies the differences between high school and college.
 You may order a copy or read the pamphlet on line.

 If you have questions, please contact the Disabilities Services Coordinator (DSC).
 The DSC coordinates the provision of accommodations for students with disabilities.
 All accommodations are individualized, flexible, and confidential based on the nature of the disability and the academic environment.